JuliaLang/www.julialang.org/blog/2019/02/julia-entities.md

 ## Julia

-The Julia project was founded by [Jeff Bezanson](https://github.com/JeffBezanson), [Alan Edelman](https://en.wikipedia.org/wiki/Alan_Edelman), [Viral Shah](https://en.wikipedia.org/wiki/Viral_B._Shah) and myself ([Stefan Karpinski](https://en.wikipedia.org/wiki/Stefan_Karpinski)).
+The Julia project was founded by [Jeff Bezanson](https://github.com/JeffBezanson) ([GitHub](https://github.com/JeffBezanson), [Twitter](https://twitter.com/JeffBezanson)), [Alan Edelman](https://en.wikipedia.org/wiki/Alan_Edelman), [Viral B. Shah](https://en.wikipedia.org/wiki/Viral_B._Shah) ([Github](https://github.com/ViralBShah), [Twitter](https://twitter.com/Viral_B_Shah)) and [Stefan Karpinski](https://en.wikipedia.org/wiki/Stefan_Karpinski) ([Github](https://github.com/StefanKarpinski), [Twitter](https://twitter.com/StefanKarpinski)).
 It consists of some code and a community of people who work on that code.
 The most clear cut line that can be drawn is that there is a set of people who have commit access to the [JuliaLang](https://github.com/JuliaLang) GitHub organization: there are currently 67 committers (36 active and 31 dormant).
 This set of people doesn’t really define the project, however, since there are many people who are prolific contributors to the Julia ecosystem but who do not have “commit bit.”
 The communal nature of open source makes it difficult to precisely define where the Julia project ends and the greater community begins, which is exactly how we like it.

 ## Julia Stewards